Hyperbolic embedding of multilayer networks: Methods

 \subsection{Layers extraction and radii attribution}

 Once the non-linear dimensionality reduction has been performed, nodes retain their angular coordinates in the two-dimensional embedding, while their radial positions are reassigned based on their centrality within the network.
 As illustrated in Fig.~\ref{mat_cons}, the initial step involves extracting the positions of the nodes for each layer and setting all radial coordinates to $1$.
 Radial positions are then reassigned according to each node’s centrality, measured by its degree.
-To obtain a more informative estimate of centrality, we use the weighted degree $w_i$, which accounts for the strength of connections rather than merely their number.
-Notably, this centrality measure reflects any pre-weighting applied to the edges; in the absence of such preprocessing, the original edge weights are used.
+To obtain a more informative estimate of centrality, we use the weighted degree $w_i$, which accounts for the strength of connections rather than merely their number.\corr{The weighted degree of a node is defined as the sum of the weights of its incident edges, providing a measure of the node’s overall connectivity strength within the weighted network.} Notably, this centrality measure reflects any pre-weighting applied to the edges; in the absence of such preprocessing, the original edge weights are used.
 Although weighted degree is employed here, alternative centrality metrics may also be used, depending on the specific application or network characteristics\cite{Muscoloni2017, battiston2014structural}.
 Given a node $i$ with (weighted) degree $w_i$, its radial coordinate is updated as follows:

 where $r_i$ denotes the radial coordinate of node $i$, $\tanh$ is the hyperbolic tangent function, and $\beta$ is a scaling parameter.
 This formulation ensures that all nodes are embedded within the Poincaré disk, with nodes of degree zero mapped at the boundary ($r = 1$) and the most central nodes positioned closer to the origin.
-The parameter $\beta$ controls the rate at which the radius decreases with increasing centrality and plays a role analogous to the popularity fading parameter in the original coalescent embedding method.
+The parameter $\beta$ controls the rate at which the radius decreases with increasing centrality and plays a role analogous to the popularity fading parameter in the original coalescent embedding method.\corrb{Unlike the original coalescent embedding, which assigns radii based on the degree ranking within a layer, here we directly use the (weighted) degree itself.
+This choice ensures that nodes with the same degree across different layers are mapped at consistent radial distances, while also naturally placing disconnected nodes ($w_i=0$) at the boundary ($r=1$).
+This adaptation makes the method more suitable for multilayer networks, where degree distributions can differ significantly between layers.} \corr{A practical strategy for setting $\beta$ consists in prescribing the radius $r_i$ of a node $i$ with maximal (weighted) degree $w_i$, such that it lies within a desired distance from the origin (for instance, $r_i = 0.1/0.2$) and solving $\beta = w_i / \text{arctanh}(r_i)$.
+This ensures that node radii span a broad portion of the disk while maintaining an interpretable mapping between centrality and geometry.}